 Giving in reinforces the very behaviors that contribute to the ingratitude you’re trying to remove.
 If anything, remind yourself that throwing a tantrum doesn’t allow her to learn better ways of communicating what she wants or feels.

-Not sure how to respond when your child throws a tantrum?
-Get my FREE quick guide to help you figure out what to do when toddler temper tantrums strike.
-Download it below:
+Struggling with what exactly to do when your child throws a tantrum?
+Join my newsletter and get my quick guide to help you figure out what to do when tantrums strike.
+Download it below—at no cost to you:

 Does your child scoff at the toys she has?
 One tactic to fix this is to temporarily take them away from her.